 In addition to the Post-Op Process Flow Chart, thereis a removable, laminated Patient-Information Chart (see poster above).
 This chart is designed to be used by providers to record relevant handoff information including patient history, procedure details, team contact information, and more.
 This serves to prompt relevant patient details that should be discussed during a handoff, but is not meant to limit the discussion of patient information to what is only covered on the chart.

 Note: Because this process was designed for a general SICU, the patient chart shows only the basic information due to the variety of patient cases.

-The new HATRICC protocol rolled out in the Rhoads 5 SICU at HUP on June 1, 2015 and in the PAC4-TSICU at PPMC on June 15, 2015.
-As of summer 2017, our research team continues to observe handoffs in the ICU.
+The HATRICC protocol rolled out in the Rhoads 5 SICU at HUP on June 1, 2015 and in the PAC4-TSICU at PPMC on June 15, 2015.
+As of fall 2018, our research team continues to observe handoffs in the ICU.
 The success of this protocol is entirely dependent on the support from both the ICU and OR staff.
 It is our goal to make this process as helpful and smooth as possible.
 Indeed, we hope to improve not only communication and teamwork between providers, but also better patient care and safety.